generation-org/WEB-JAVA/WEB-JAVA-4 - REST API with Spring Boot/README.md

 3. Run the application and verify that the sample data is created from the Web Application.

 ## Part 2: Implementing a REST API CRUD
-1. Create a new packaged called *controller*
+1. Create a new packaged called *controller*.
-2. Create a new class called *StudentsController*
+2. Create a new class called *StudentsController*.
-3. Annotate the *StudentsController* with the *@RestController*
+3. Annotate the *StudentsController* with the *@RestController*.
 4. Inject the *StudentService* into the *StudentsController* via the constructor:
     ```java
     private StudentService studentService;